filippo20u/whiteboard-notes/w5-whiteboard Mina.md

 language?
 JS

 example of iteration logic
-suggestions : pseudocode more to make sure everything is in place before you .contains ? equivalent of the function in another language
+suggestions : pseudocode more to make sure everything is in place before you start .contains ? equivalent of the function in another language

+//given an array of numbers
+arr1 = [1, 1, 2, 3, 4, 5, 5 ]
+//write a function that returns an array with all duplicate elements removed const duplicatesRemoved = (array) => {
+    duplicatesRemovedArray = []
+    array.filter(value) {
+        // push the value into the new array unless it already exists

+    }
+}

+//array will be stored from least to greatest
+//ex. input and output
+// input: arr1 = [1, 1, 2, 3, 4, 5, 5 ]
+// output: [1, 2, 3, 4, 5]